utahplt/ifT-benchmark/typed-clojure/README.md

 > Q. Are any examples inexpressible?
 Why?

-All examples in `examples.clj` are expressible, but `tree_node` in the failure case passes type checking incorrectly.
-This is because Typed Clojure does not fully verify the body of custom predicates like `tree-node?` against their declared type (`t/Pred TreeNode`), trusting the programmer's annotation.
-This is a known limitation, as noted in the benchmark results table (`tree_node` marked as `X`).
+All examples in `examples.clj` are expressible.

 > Q. Are any examples expressed particularly well, or particularly poorly?
 Explain.